Utah Bull Elk Trips Over Fence & Falls On Its Face Chasing A Cow During The Rut

-Elk falls
+Elk trips and falls

 Eye on the prize, don’t lose focus, buddy.

 This lad certainly knew what he wanted, it just so happened that paying attention might have helped get him to her faster.
+Elk, deer and the various deer-family species are pretty cool to watch, especially when it comes to the rut.
+They just act so different, and much more aggressive with only one thing on their minds.

+Just like a frat boy at the bars, they’re looking to meet women, and they’re even willing to fight over them.
 I mean, can you imagine if humans only got a short period of time once a year to be able to mate?
 It would be a few weeks of pure anarchy…

+This bull elk out in Utah was on a mission to get some when he came across a fence.
 We’ve seen animals struggle to jump over things before but there’s just something hilarious about a big ol’ bull chasing a cow and running into something.

-This bull jumps the fence gets tangled up and does a full front flip on the other side.
+This bull jumps the fence, gets tangled up, and does a full front flip on the other side.
 Without missing a beat his eyes are back on the prize and he’s off as if nothing happened.

 According to the man filming, the bull just carried on, in full pursuit:

 “This big guy was so focused on chasing a cow elk, he didn’t notice Biologist Brian Maxfield in his truck nearby, or the fence.
-The bull continued chasing the cow, acting like nothing happened.
-Way to recover, buddy.”

 I’ve seen this one before, the hard wipe out, and then play it off cool to make sure the lady is still into it… happens to the best of us.